Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 "Doctor" Doreen Virtue has sold more than 20 books and reportedly lives in a $10 million-dollar home.

-Psychic Sylvia Browne's earnings per year were once estimated as high as $4 million dollars --- but have apparently collapsed.
+Psychic Sylvia Browne's earnings per year were once estimated as high as $4 million dollars --- collapsed well before her death in late 2013.

 Psychics don't need to pay for inventory.
 The can create unlimited visions at will.
 And who can challenge a "certified" psychic about what someone said when they are saying these tidbits from the dead?